Shreya5296/Data-Analysis-by-Visualisation/README.md

-# Data-Analysis-by-Visualisation
+# Data-Analysis-by-visualisation
-Bar and Scatter Plot
+Solution for c107